jamiecaesar/securecrt-tools/README.md

 **Note**:  *empty_script_template.py* can be used as a starting point for writing new scripts.

+## Settings:
+The following options are available in the settings file:

+* 'save path': This is the path where you want the output from scripts to be saved.  *NOTE* For Windows systems, either use forward slashes (/) or double backslash (\\) to represent a single backslash.
+If a single backslash is used, Python may interpret it as an escape character.
+* 'date format': Default is '%Y-%m-%d-%H-%M-%S'.
+This string specifies how the date stamp in output filenames is formatted.
+  - %Y - 4-digit Year
+  - %m - numeric month
+  - %d - day of the month
+  - %H - Hours
+  - %M - Minutes
+  - %S - Seconds
+* 'modify term': True or False.
+When True, the script will attempt to modify the terminal length and width to 0 so that output flows continuously.
+When the output is complete the script will return the length and width to their original values.
+If False, it will not change the values, but instead auto-advance when a "More" prompt is encountered.

 ## Modules:

 A handful of different modules are used to store commonly used functions for interacting with CLI sessions to Cisco devices, process the outputs and read/write to files.
 All modules are saved in the *imports* directory.